 - Two nationwide pharmacy chains in health care fraud investigations by HHS/OIG and U.S. Attorneys’ Offices in New Jersey, the Eastern District of Michigan and the Southern District of Florida

-- A nationwide transportation company in numerous class and mass actions, other civil litigation and Attorney General investigations arising out of alleged misclassification of independent contractors
+- A nationwide transportation company in numerous class and mass actions and Attorney General investigations in St. Louis, New York, Boston, North Dakota, New Hampshire and Maine arising out of alleged misclassification of independent contractors

 - A plaintiff travel company in a trademark infringement trial in federal court in Boston (jury found defendant liable)

 - A construction executive in a federal criminal bribery and RICO trial in Springfield, MA (defendant found not guilty on all counts)

 - A Silicon Valley semiconductor equipment manufacturer in a trade secret action in federal court in San Jose against a Chinese competitor

 - The CFO of a publicly traded company in a securities fraud trial in the District of New Hampshire

 - A pharmaceutical company sales executive in a criminal investigation by the U.S. Attorney for the Eastern District of New York based on alleged off-label marketing and anti-kickback law violations